costashatz/nao_gazebo/README.md

 -----------------
 * Tutorials will become available as soon as possible.
 * Cameras, IMU, sonars and FSRs integration is completed, but in beta/testing stage.
-* *Integration for LED, IR and Audio hardware is not available and is not on my agenda*.
+* *Integration for LED, IR, Bumper, Tactile and Audio hardware is not available and is not on my agenda*.
 So, **feel free to contribute in that direction**.
 * I have tested the plugin for V40 and V50 robot models!
 Using it with older versions should work, but isn't tested!
 * NAO cannot walk!!
 NAOqi produces the following error:
 ```sh